Vnixon7/Project-Aegis/README.md

 # Project Aegis: Epistemic Decision Gating

 **Aegis** is a deterministic decision governance layer for autonomous systems (Trading, ML Deployment, Robotics).
-It enforces **truth-first execution** by modeling uncertainty, missingness, and signal integrity—blocking actions when the environment is unstable.
+It enforces **truth-first execution** by modeling uncertainty, missingness, and signal integrity blocking actions when the environment is unstable.

 ---